WebAssembly/design/TextFormat.md

 The text format is precise in that values that cannot be accurately represented in the binary format are considered invalid text.
-Floating-point numbers are therefore represented as hexadecimal floating-point as specified by C99.
+Floating-point numbers are therefore represented as hexadecimal floating-point as specified by the C99 standard, which IEEE-754-2008 section 5.12.3 also specifies.
 The textual format may be improved to also support more human-readable representations, but never at the cost of accurate representation.